bradjolicoeur/rebus-saga/README.md

 # Rebus Saga Example

-This is an example that uses ReBus, RabbitMQ and At the moment uses SQL Server for the persistence.
+This is an example that uses ReBus, RabbitMQ and At the moment uses InMemory for the persistence.
 The solution is a port of my NServiceBusAWS solution that uses Rebus instead of NServiceBus.
 The intent is to show a side-by-side implementation of NServiceBus and Rebus to better understand the differences between the two platforms.

 There is a `docker-compose.yml` file at the root of the repo that will spin up an instance of RabbitMQ and hopefully in the near future will also spin up the persistance database.